Ten killed in shooting near Los Angeles during Lunar New Year party | Law-Order

 "We need to get this person off the street as soon as possible," Los Angeles County Sheriff Robert Luna told reporters at a Sunday morning news conference in Monterey Park, home to one of the largest Asian American communities in the United States.
 Earlier on Sunday morning, the sheriff's department said it did not know whether the attack was racially motivated.
 Five of the victims were male and five were female, Luna said.
 Their identities have not been made public.

 Luna later released images of the suspect apparently taken from surveillance camera footage showing him wearing spectacles, dressed in a dark jacket and a dark beanie hat with white stripes.
 The sheriff's department said it was releasing the images in an attempt to identify the suspect and that he should be considered "armed and dangerous."
-Late on Sunday morning, police in Torrance, California, were using armored vehicles to surround a white cargo van believed to be connected to the shooting suspect, an ABC News affiliate reported, broadcasting aerial video of the scene.
+Late on Sunday morning, police about 20 miles (34 km) away in Torrance, California, were using armored vehicles to surround a white cargo van that may be connected to the shooting suspect, officials said.

+Luna said at a briefing on Sunday afternoon that a man resembling the suspect had been in Torrance and police believed there was a person inside the vehicle.
+"We don't know their condition," he said.
+"Could it be our suspect?
+Possibly."

 Officials were investigating whether an incident at another dance venue in the neighboring city of Alhambra about 20 minutes later on Saturday night was connected with the massacre in Monterey Park.
 At the second venue, witnesses said an Asian man walked in holding a gun that patrons were able to grab.
 No one was shot and the man fled, Luna said.
 When police arrived at the Monterey Park ballroom, people were "pouring out of the location screaming," department captain Andrew Meyer told reporters at a news briefing.